kgregart/deep-learning-challenge/README.md

 2. Results: Using bulleted lists and images to support your answers, address the following questions:

   - Data Preprocessing

     - What variable(s) are the target(s) for your model?
     - What variable(s) are the features for your model?
     - What variable(s) should be removed from the input data because they are neither targets nor features?

--Compiling, Training, and Evaluating the Model
+  - Compiling, Training, and Evaluating the Model

     - How many neurons, layers, and activation functions did you select for your neural network model, and why?
     - Were you able to achieve the target model performance?
     - What steps did you take in your attempts to increase model performance?

 3. Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.